solariswu/solariswu.github.com/_posts/2016-10-20-android-fragment.md

-ref: <a href="http://www.gongmingqm10.net/blog/2015/12/16/you-should-know-about-android-rotate/"> you should know about android rotate </a>
+Ref:   <a href="http://www.gongmingqm10.net/blog/2015/12/16/you-should-know-about-android-rotate/"> you should know about android rotate </a>